 Bleeding Gums: An Overview

 Improved brushing and daily flossing can help you greatly reduce your likelihood of bleeding gums and developing gum disease.
-It is also vital that you schedule an appointment with our Laurel, MD dentist office at least every six months for plaque and tartar removal.
+You must also schedule an appointment with our Laurel, MD dentist office at least every six months for plaque and tartar removal.
 These bi-annual visits will also catch gum disease in the early stages when treatment is more conservative.